DevDockTools

 How Base64 Encoding Works

 The base64 encoding process involves dividing the binary data into 6-bit chunks and mapping each chunk to a character in the 64-character alphabet.
 This process is repeated until all the binary data has been converted.
-The resulting encoded data is typically 33% larger than the original binary data.
+The resulting encoded data is typically noticeably larger than the original binary data.

 Use Cases for Base64 Encoding